 After installing epoxy flooring or urethane flooring, it is important to start a routine maintenance program.
-Cleaning floor coatings on a regular basis, will ensure that the floor retains its original finish as long as possible.
+Cleaning Epoxy floor coatings on a regular basis, will ensure that the floor retains its original finish as long as possible.
 This shall protect your investment, and ensure that your floor looks it best for years to come!

-OVERVIEW – WHY CLEAN YOUR FLOOR?
+OVERVIEW – WHY CLEAN YOUR EPOXY FLOOR COATING?

 Appearance: Your floor will look its best when it is clean.
 By installing a polymeric floor in your facility, you are telling people that you care about your image.
 By instituting a scheduled cleaning program, the floor will continue to look and perform as it did when it was first installed.